Albert Burgh

-Albert Coenraadsz.
-Burgh (1593 – 24 December 1647) was a Dutch physician who was mayor of Amsterdam and a councillor in the Admiralty of Amsterdam.
+Albert Coenraadsz Burgh (1593 – 24 December 1647) was a Dutch physician who was mayor of Amsterdam and a councillor in the Admiralty of Amsterdam.

 Biography

 Burgh was born into a rich brewer's family.
 He studied medicine in Leiden in 1614 and became a doctor in 1618 in Amsterdam.
 In the same year, after Johan van Oldenbarnevelts Fall and beheading, the Calvinist Burgh was appointed councilor by Reynier Pauw to replace the pro-Remonstrant Jacob Dircksz de Graeff in the Amsterdam city council.
 He changed his view within a couple of years, paying a fine for the famous Dutch poet Vondel.
 Vondel had gotten into trouble because of his play Palamedes, in which he was recalling the beheading of Oldenbarneveldt.

-Around 1624 Burgh became one of the managers of the Dutch West India Company and owned land on the New Jersey side opposite the river Delaware.
-In 1632 Albert Burgh sold his land in Rensselaerswyck, Albany, to the main investor Kiliaen van Rensselaer.
+Around 1624, Burgh became one of the managers of the Dutch West India Company and owned land on the New Jersey side opposite the river Delaware.
+In 1632, Albert Burgh sold his land in Rensselaerswyck, Albany, to the main investor Kiliaen van Rensselaer.

-In 1638, as one of Amsterdam's four Burgemeesters, Albert Burgh offered Marie de' Medici a meal with rice, in those days very exotic and hardly known to Europeans.
+At the solemn entry of Maria de Medici into Amsterdam in 1638, he and the burgomaster and regents, Andries Bicker, Pieter Hasselaer, Antonie Oetgens van Waveren and Abraham Boom welcomed her in the name of the city's government.
+Burgh offered De Medici a meal with rice, in those days very exotic and hardly known to Europeans.
 He sold her a famous silver rosary, captured in 1629 by Piet Hein in Brazil.
 In 1644 he became a manager of the Admiralty of Amsterdam.

-During his lifetime he visited Moscovia twice (1629 and 1647), in order to improve trade relations.
-Both times he entered the country in Archangelsk.
+During his lifetime he visited Russia twice (1629 and 1647), in order to improve trade relations.
+Both times he entered the country in Arkhangelsk.
 Burgh died on Christmas Eve in Novgorod.
 The corpse was returned to Amsterdam.
-Dirck Tulp, the son of the famous surgeon Nicolaes Tulp, who had accompanied him on his trip to Moscovia, married his daughter.
-In 1652 Fort Coenraadsburg on the Gold Coast was named after him.
+Dirck Tulp, the son of the famous surgeon Nicolaes Tulp, who had accompanied him on his trip to Russia, married his daughter.
+In 1652, Fort Coenraadsburg on the Gold Coast was named after him.